 We generally warrant our product against certain manufacturing and other defects.
 These product warranties are provided for specific periods of time, depending on the nature of the product, the geographic location of its sales and other factors.
-At September 30, 2018 and June 30, 2018, we accrued approximately \$1,350 for estimated product warranty claims, respectively.
+As of the period ended December 31, 2018 and June 30, 2018, we accrued approximately \$1,350 for estimated product warranty claims, which is included in accrued expenses in the accompanying balance sheets.
 The accrued warranty costs are based primarily on historical experience of actual warranty claims as well as current information on repair costs.
-There were no warranty claims for the three month periods ending September 30, 2018 and 2017.
+There were no warranty claims for the three-month and six -month periods ended December 31, 2018 or 2017.